 Born and largely raised in Canada, Andy has also lived in other parts of the world.
 He is a Certified Risk Manager (CRM), Chartered Insurance Professional (CIP) and a graduate of both the University of Western Ontario and Trent University and considers himself to be a ‘jack of all trades.’
-Andy currently resides with his family in Oshawa, Ontario.
+Andy currently resides with his family in Whitby, Ontario.
 A believer in restoration, he can often be found tinkering on some old cars in the garage.
 As a former plumber’s assistant and history teacher, who is well-versed in enterprise-wide risk management, he also knew where to look for “what’s wrong”with the faulty structuresbehind the façade of ailing institutions worldwide!

 Imagination is more important than knowledge!

 “Albert Einstein emphasized the global importance of imagination this way during a 1929 interview with a Post reporter: ‘Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.’ “